Monday, February 29, 2016

 We are twisted in each other's lives.
 More möbius strip than straight line.
 More Klein bottle than jug.

-And so is it any wonder that Devon and I feel so lost, so lonely, and yet we so deeply love Rob that bearing his pain, privileging his comfort above our desires, and witnessing his end is honorable, right, and necessary.
+And so is it any wonder that Emily and I feel so lost, so lonely, and yet we so deeply love Rob that bearing his pain, privileging his comfort above our desires, and witnessing his end is honorable, right, and necessary.

 And still the pain steals my breath.